NEWS Press Releases Hayastan All-Armenian Fund carries out construction of potable-water network in Artsakh’s Hadrut City2012-07-17

 download Western Armenian version

-Hayastan All-Armenian Fund opens a community center in Drakhtik
+Hayastan All-Armenian Fund holds opening ceremony for community center in Drakhtik

 Hayastan All-Armenian Fund holds opening ceremonies for Karmir Shuka water network and Martuni hospital